QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 No patients share the same exact age.
 Since set do not have duplicates, if the length of age as a set is not the length of age as a list, there must be at least one duplicate(two patients has the same age).

-*Extra points：* If multiple patients share the same age, the bisection function need to be modified: Instead of searching for the index of the single target value, the bisection is asked to search for the leftmost/rightmost target value(since there are multiple target values.)
+*Extra points：* If multiple patients share the same age, the bisection results may change:

+If we are searching for one single age:

+(1) If there is only one people with target age(found_age), the result is the same: bisection will return the name of person that has target age.

+(2) But if there are multiple people with target age, instead of printing all the people that have the target age, the bisection could only return one person whose age is the target age.
+Note that the returned element is not always the leftmost/rightmost element among all the duplicates, it depends on 1) the ratio: the number of repeated elements(target age)/total number of of elements.
+2) the position of the repeated elements(target age) in the entire list.

+If we are searching for a age range(low_age, high_age):

+(1) If the searching boundary[low_age, high_age) does not include repeated elements, the result is the same.

+(2) But if the searching boundary[low_age, high_age) includes repeated elements, the result might not be the actual age range since bisection stops as long as one of the repeated elements is found.
+In most of the cases, the returned age range is shorter than the actual age range.

 When value in the list bigger than target value(found_age), high = mid, since the high value might be the leftmost target value; when value in the list smaller than target value, low = mid + 1, to avoid endless loop.